 However, I do believe using a prime lens helps you to become a better photographer.
 You have to stop and consider the scene you’re trying to take a photo of more often.
 You really learn and come to understand how a certain focal length looks and feels.
 I recommend anyone who wants to get better at photography to try taking one out as your only lens to challenge yourself!

 The prime lenses I’ve used and will be discussing in this article are from the Micro Four Thirds system, but the focal lengths and tips can apply to any format.
 I find micro four thirds cameras great for hiking and backpacking, and general landscape photography, which is why I chose to go with the system.

 The lenses I used in this article, along with the full frame equivalent focal lengths(in parentheses) are the following:

 Leica 15mm f1.7 Lens (30mm Focal Length)

 I purchased this lens to have a wider option for landscapes and also for some beginner astrophotography.
-The day after I got it, I took it out for a hike at Ricketts Glen State Park that I was really excited to go on, taking a chance and bringing it as my only lens.
+The day after I got it, I took it out for a hike that I was looking forward to going on, at Ricketts Glen State Park.
+I took a chance and brought it as my only lens.

 Overall I was very happy with the results.
 This focal length feels wide enough to get everything you need in a shot unless you’re really up close with a cliff or tree.
 It’s great for hiking trails where subjects aren’t too far away.
 When I needed it to be a little wider, I just took a few steps back.